Rnt-Oliveira/JavaScript/README.md

-# JavaScript
+# Atividades

-Projetos e atividades feitos em JavaScript, dividinos em branches para separar e facilitar o entendimento
+Trabalhos ou atividades feitos em cursos ou faculdade para exercitar a programação.

+Works or activities done in courses or college to practice programming.